maxedahlgren/omni-rss/README.md

 - filter out ads and premium
 - access different feeds
 - format and write as RSS XML
+- test rss is correctly written
+- basic server functionality

 TODO:

-- test rss is correctly written
 - host online and make it accessible
-- remaining todos